rixx/books.rixx.de/data/reviews/antoine-de-saint-exupery/the-little-prince/index.md

   text: In most ways the strict opposite of this book.
 Where the Little Prince is
     whimsical and caring, Animal Farm is harsh and brutal.
 And yet, both want nothing more than convince a child-like audience of their point.
+- book: antoine-de-saint-exupery/flight-to-arras
+  text: Less metaphorical about it.
 review:
   date_read:
   - 2002-04-01